Omotayo-Emmanuel/Business-finder/README.md

 Search for Businesses:

-Location: Choose “Use my current location” (browser geolocation or IP fallback) or enter an address (e.g., “Wuye, Abuja”).
+Location: Select “Use my current location” for automatic detection (browser or IP-based) or enter an address manually (e.g., “Lagos, Nigeria”).
-Business Type: Enter a category (e.g., “buka,” “pharmacy”).
-The app fuzzy-matches to valid categories.
+Business Type: Input a category (e.g., “buka,” “pharmacy”).
+The app uses fuzzy matching to handle variations or misspellings.
 Click “Search Businesses” to view results.

-View Results:
+Explore Results:

-See businesses on an interactive Folium map with markers and connecting lines.
+View businesses on an interactive Folium map with markers for your location (green) and businesses (red), connected by gray lines.
-Browse a list with details (name, address, distance, rating, contact info).
+Browse a detailed list with business names, addresses, distances, ratings, and contact info (phone, email, website if available).
-Click “Get Directions” for turn-by-turn navigation or enable live tracking.
+Expand the “Directions” section to select a travel mode (“walk” or “drive”) and click “Get Directions” for turn-by-turn instructions.
+Enable live tracking to update directions as you move (ideal for mobile devices).

 Export Map (Optional):

-Maps can be saved to static/map.html for offline viewing (requires enabling in code).
+Save the map to static/map.html for offline viewing by enabling the save_map_html function in utils.py.